jabadymandry/github-flow/05-Docker/02-Twitter-API/README.md

 ```

 You should still have the `twitter_api_flask` and `twitter_api_flask_test` databases on your laptop.
-Now running your test suite `pipenv run nosetests` should work !
+Now running your test suite `nosetests` should work !

 Please note that if you deleted the **dev** and **test** databases yesterday, you would have to re-set them up !